awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 Using Run Command, you can quickly join an instance to an AWS Directory Service domain\.
 Before executing this command you must [create a directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_directory.html)\.
 We also recommend that you learn more about the AWS Directory Service\.
 For more information, see [What Is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.

-Currently you can only join an instance to a domain\.
+You can only join an instance to a domain\.
 You can't remove an instance from a domain\.

 **Note**
 For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.